jaxlotl/libdogecoin/doc/transaction.md

 `char* finalize_transaction(int txindex, char* destinationaddress, double subtractedfee, uint64_t out_dogeamount_for_verification)`

-This function takes in a working_transaction structures index as an integer (txindex), the external destination address we are sending to, the desired fee to be substracted and the total amount of all utxos to be spent.
+This function takes in a working_transaction structures index as an integer (txindex), the external destination address we are sending to, the desired fee to be subtracted and the total amount of all utxos to be spent.
 It automatically calculates the total minus the fee and compares against whats found in the raw hexadecimal transaction.
 In addition it compares the external destination address to the script hash by converting to p2pkh and counting to check it's found.
 If either the amount or address are not found the function will return false and failure should be handled by the caller.

 _C usage:_
 ```C